ebroto7/TEMPLATE_BACK_node-express-TS/readme.md

 npm run dev
 ```

-3. test your endponts (with postman or other)
+3. test your endponts (with Postman or other)

 ## Technologies and Concepts